 IP 15 - Status and future of EUROCAE WG-28

-EUROCAE Working Group 28 finished the first of two ToR tasks this autumn: Issue change 1 to ED-114B Ground MOPS for GBAS GAST D. The second ToR task is to issue a report on DFMC GBAS.
+EUROCAE Working Group 28 finished the first of two Terms of Reference (ToR) tasks this autumn: Issue change 1 to ED-114B Ground MOPS for GBAS GAST D. The second ToR task is to issue a report on DFMC GBAS.
 A Webex is scheduled on January 24 to discuss where to go with that task.

 EUROCAE WG-28 currently has two topics in its Terms of References: